maitrabp/Stacks-Queues/README.md

 # Stacks&Queues
- In this program, I have implemented a Stack and a Queue from scratch (without STL library in C++)
+ In this program, I have implemented a Stack and a Queue from scratch using pointers(without STL library in C++)